Mages-Alliance/library/craft/proposals/philosophy/on_the_containment_architecture.md

 ---

-## VII.
+## XI.
 The Doctor Manhattan Warning

 ### What Happens With Control Architecture